-Because not only you but also schools want to be highly efficient.
+Because not only you but also schools want to be highly effective.
 The benefit lies, especially for you, the student, that you don’t have to fill out the same responses over and over again.
 Many questions all of a lot of institutions are identical but until now had to be filled in on each application separately, so you had to do this multiple times.
 Apparently, the Common Application now has made this more efficient.

 The Common Application is offering students the possibility to complete one essay and fill out one form, and send it to many member schools, whereas in the past this had to be separately for each college application.
 You can see the Common Application like a sort of one-stop online college application that allows you to submit your request to numerous schools on your favorites list with minimal effort and time.

 Please be aware that you really should NOT send a request to schools that do not perfectly match your interests, just for the reason that it is so easy as the schools are included in The Common Application list.
 Be sure to just apply to those colleges and universities that you would have chosen anyway.

 Common Application Facts

 - The Common Application is used throughout the U.S. Last year, over 2.6 million college and university admissions applications were submitted by using the Common Application.

 - All more than 450 member schools have agreed on the standards of the Common Application.
 There are participating universities and colleges that are using the Common Application only for undergraduate admissions, This way of applying is valued at the same level as the schools’ use.

 - You can use the Common Application also when you are a transfer student.
 There is a Common Application particularly for transfer students wishing to sign up for a major degree program from a different school.